-As Tom Bewick, our program manager who has been working with the community ever since their leaders were murdered last September, explains “the titling of Alto Tamaya Saweto is a victory for the community, which has fought and sacrificed so much to attain it.
+As RFUS program manager Tom Bewick explains, “the titling of Alto Tamaya-Saweto is a victory for the community, which has fought and sacrificed so much to attain it.
 It is a great success that 200,000 acres have been titled, thereby recognizing all of Saweto’s ancestral land.
 We hope this action will push the State to recognize the land rights of all indigenous communities in Peru.
-According to AIDESEP there are more than 1,600 communities whose titles have yet to be recognized”.
+According to [the Interethnic Association for the Development of the Peruvian Rainforest (AIDESEP)], there are more than 1,600 communities whose titles have yet to be recognized.”

-The Peruvian State’s lack of action against deforestation and illegal logging in the Amazon, as well as the impunity that persists for environmental crimes and crimes against indigenous peoples, coupled with the State’s demonstrated lack of interest in legalizing indigenous territories are some of the many obstacles faced by indigenous communities seeking the recognition and titling of their ancestral lands.
-The murder of Edwin Chota and the other Asheninka leaders is a perfect example of this, as there has been virtually no progress in bringing the murderers to justice and the community of Saweto still continues to receive death threats and live in fear of violence by illegal loggers.
+Peru’s indigenous communities face many obstacles when seeking recognition of their ancestral lands: the State’s demonstrated lack of interest in legalizing indigenous territories; the Peruvian State’s lack of action against deforestation, leading to impunity for environmental crimes and crimes against indigenous peoples; among others.
+The murders of Edwin Chota and other Asheninka leaders are a perfect example of this.
+There has been virtually no progress in bringing the murderers to justice, and the community of Saweto continues to receive death threats and live in fear of violence by illegal loggers.

-Despite the obstacles ahead the community is energized and ready to continue shaping its future and protect its forest.
+Despite this, the community is energized to continue shaping its future and protect its forest.
 Ergilia Rengifo, Saweto’s leader notes, “Now, we can finally focus on plans we have had for years.
 We need to train the youth in our community … and continue to make our vision for our community a reality.”